shadow-robot/sr-ros-interface/docs/source/generated/sr_interface/sr_multi_moveit/sr_moveit_planner_benchmarking/README.rst

 Launch
 ======

-To run all the benchmarkings, simply run:
+To run all the benchmarkings, simply launch a roscore and run:

 ::

     rosrun sr_moveit_planner_benchmarking benchmark_planners.py _data:=`rospack find sr_moveit_planner_benchmarking`/data _results:=/tmp

+To visualise the tests in Rviz, set the visualisation argument in launch/benchmarking.launch to 'True'.

 Configuration
 =============